/

 Creams and treatments are available over the counter that may help ease the symptoms and speed up the healing time.
 To be effective, these treatments must be applied as soon as you have signs of a cold sore, such as a burning or tingling sensation.

 In most cases, cold sores are mild.
-In rare cases, they can cause a number of complications.
+In rare cases, they can cause several complications.

 Avoid touching an active outbreak site, wash hands frequently while the outbreak is occurring, do not share items that come in contact with the mouth, and not coming into close contact with others can reduce the likelihood of the infection being spread to others.